 The indications for facial implants are broad.
 Some patients may have developmental or acquired asymmetries or deficiencies.

-For example children who have had radiation in childhood may have underdeveloped facial bones.
+For example children who have had radiation exposure during thier childhood may have underdeveloped facial bones.
 Patients with Morphea, Romberg disease or Linear Scleroderma have significant and asymmetric facial deficiencies of both bone and soft tissues.

-Patients who have had surgery or traumatic injuries may benefit from an implant to restore orbital anatomy, or correct temporal hollowing.
+Patients who have had surgery or traumatic injuries may benefit from a facial implant to restore orbital anatomy, or correct temporal hollowing.
 What we learned from the reconstructive world can similarly be applied to the aesthetic realm.
-The most common areas for aesthetic implant surgery are the cheek bones, the chin, and the mandibular angles.
-Implants can dramatically improve facial proportions and balance.
-The use of an implant can, in some situations, be faster and easier and more reliable than moving the bones themselves.
+The most common areas for aesthetic facial implant surgery are the cheek bones, the chin, and the mandibular angles.
+Facial implants can dramatically improve facial proportions and balance.
+The use of a facial implant can, in some situations, be faster and easier and more reliable than moving the bones themselves.

 Facial implants are a powerful tool to correct or improve facial asymmetries or imbalance.
 They can be highly customized and are made with precision.
 An infinite range of prefabricated and custom implants can be selected, and the volume changes can be very predictable.

 Here are some examples of how facial implants can be helpful: